nais/terje/README.md

 # TERJE (Tremendously Effortless Rbac-Joiner Extension)
-Operator that creates RBAC rules based on kubernetes resource labels
+Operator that creates RBAC roles and rolebinding based on kubernetes resource labels.

+## Running locally
+When you run locally using docker, TERJE needs a kubeconfig to connect to the cluster.
+You can provide your own by bind-mounting it into `/home/node/.kube/config`

 ### Helpers
 ```